 1. Medical Issues

-Cats may urinate outside the litter box if they are experiencing a medical problem.
-Urinary tract infections, bladder stones, and kidney disease can all cause discomfort and lead to inappropriate elimination.
-If your cat suddenly starts peeing everywhere, it is crucial to rule out any underlying health issues by consulting with a veterinarian.
+Cats may poop outside the litter box if they are experiencing medical issues such as urinary tract infections, gastrointestinal problems, or constipation.
+It is important to rule out any underlying medical conditions by consulting with a veterinarian.

 4. Territory Marking

 Cats are territorial animals, and they may poop outside the litter box as a way of marking their territory.
 This behavior is more common in unneutered male cats, but it can also occur in female cats.